Post Summary: Visiting Hot Springs Cove in Tofino, British Columbia

 So, with the water taxi bookings, crowds, hungry dogs, and the time commitment this brings…is it worth it?

 Berty and I say YES!
 There’s a reason it is popular – the fun soak with crashing waves in the distance, the dreamy rainforest boardwalk, and remoteness of it all is the quintessential adventurous Vancouver Island experience.
+If you have three days in Tofino to spare, make sure a trip to Hot Springs Cove is on your itinerary!

 Have you ever visited Hot Springs Cove in Tofino?
 What was your experience like?
 Share your story with us in the comments below!